VU Mailbox: 414

 Ph.D., Vanderbilt 2008

-Asst.
-Prof. of the Practice, Assoc.
-Dean of Int'l Affairs, Dept. of Leadership, Policy & Organizations
+Associate Dean for International Affairs, Assistant Professor of the Practice, Dept. of Leadership, Policy & Organizations

 Xiu Cravens teaches courses in international education policy analysis and research methods as a faculty at the Department of Leadership, Policy, and Organizations.
-She holds an administrative appointment as Peabody College's associate dean for international affairs and serves as the China Liaison for the Vanderbilt International Office.
+She holds an administrative appointment as Peabody College's associate dean for international affairs, directs Vanderbilt’s U.S.-China Center for Education and Culture, and serves as the China Liaison for the Vanderbilt International Office.